StreetDog71/lza-class-manager/README.md

 LZA Class Manager provides an intuitive interface for adding and managing CSS classes to blocks in the WordPress block editor (Gutenberg).
 The plugin allows you to create and edit custom CSS classes through a central admin panel, and then easily apply those classes to any block through a dedicated sidebar panel in the editor.

+## Use case

+Adding custom classes to Gutenberg blocks is a bit cumbersome.
+You need to open the Advanced tab and insert the class name manually.
+When you select a block, there's no easy way of telling if it has custom classes applied, forcing you to open the Advanced tab to confirm.

+This plugin allows you to do the following:

+- Add custom classes to blocks (without the need to open the Advanced tab)
+- See which classes are applied to a block (without the need to open the Advanced tab)
+- Remove classes applied to a block with a single click
+- Reorder the classes applied to a block
+- Get a list of classes from the plugin settings page, with auto-complete
+- Add your own list of variables and classes in the plugin settings page
+- Generate independent CSS files for the admin and frontend based on the classes added to the plugin settings page
+- Minify the frontend CSS file
+- Get the WordPress global variables in the plugin settings page
+- Insert any WordPress global variable in the code editor with a single click
+- Filter the list of WordPress global variables
+- Edit the CSS variables and classes with a code editor in the plugin settings page

 ## Features

 - **Custom CSS Editor**: Write and manage CSS classes in a dedicated admin interface with syntax highlighting